ns9t/commons-protocol/founding_document.md

 ## The problem this addresses

 Every major institution through which human consensus has historically been expressed — governments, media, religious bodies, international organisations — was built in an era of scarcity: scarce communication, scarce literacy, scarce bandwidth.
 These institutions concentrated the power to define what counted as legitimate concern, who got to speak, and whose voice carried weight.
-That concentration of definitional power is the root of most of what is now broken.
+That concentration of definitional power is the root of most of what is now broken in our global society.

 The information age promised to change this.
 It has not, for a simple reason: the new infrastructure of communication was built on the same old model — attention as commodity, engagement as profit, outrage as fuel.
 The result is not a global conversation.
 It is a global cacophony, deliberately amplified, in which the signal of genuine human concern drowns in engineered noise.